sammy78952/Project-introduction/README.md

 # How to play?
 P1

-Press the "Left" and "Right" to left and right.
+Press the "Left" and "Right" to move left and right. press "Up" can make the board move faster.
 P2

-Press the "A" and "D" to move left and right.
+Press the "A" and "D" to move left and right. press "W" can make the board move faster.

 # Function